Ehsan’s Research Agenda

 No matter the research topic or the approach, my ultimate goal is to benefit people “by making the world a better place”

 I hope to expand my understanding in the field of User-Centered Design as it applies to products, environments and user interfaces.
-The inconsistent interaction and workflow between hardware/tactile and screen-based user interfaces is a major challenge.
+The inconsistent interaction and workflow between hardware/tactile and screen-based user interfaces is a significant challenge.
 This problem also becomes more complicated with emerging technologies that shift interactions from screen-based user interfaces (UI) to spatial and augmented overlaid types of UIs.

 The user interface is seen differently by researchers and designers and there is a lack of communication or misunderstanding between people from these two areas of expertise.
-By taking the advantage of both my design and research expertise, I cover the entire spectrum from the early stages of research to design and testing to help bridge the gap that exists among these disciplines.
+By taking the advantage of both my design and research expertise, I cover the entire spectrum from the early stages of research to design and testing to help bridge the gap that exists between these disciplines.